 Nicole, by Nicole

-It's been more than 9 years since I left my BigLaw partnership position of 15 years and we started Valorem.
+It's been more than 9 years since I left my comfortabel BigLaw partnership position of 15 years and started Valorem.
 Other than minor tweaks, my old bio

 has been largely unchanged.
 Not a great example for someone who considers herself a change agent.
-I wanted to write a new bio but where to begin?
+It is time to write a new bio, but where to begin?

-When we built the law firm in 2008 to give clients an alternative to the billable hour, it was a leap of faith.
-I often say that those of us who took that leap had a little Wilbur & Orville Wright in us.
-Though not quite the same level of physical risk as the Wright brothers took, we had a taste of what that first test flight must have been like.
+I talk a lot about a saying attributed to Thomas Edison I am fond of: "Vision without execution is hallucination."
+When we built Valorem in 2008 to give clients an alternative to the dreaded billable hour, we were certainly visionary (and perhaps hallucinating a little as well).
+Without question, since no one was talking about alternative fees at the time, it was a leap of faith of utmost proportions.
 Only time reveals if you will crash and burn or soar.
-That I'm writing this bio 9 years in tells me we at least made the clouds.
-When we were named one of the "Top 22 Firms Delivering Alternative Fee Arrangements" in 2016 along with firms like Bartlit Beck, Kirkland & Ellis and Wilson Sonsini, it certainly validated the leap we took to make alternative fee arrangements mainstream.
+That I'm writing this bio nearly 10 years in tells me we at least made the clouds.
+When we were named one of the "Top 22 Firms Delivering Alternative Fee Arrangements" in 2016 along with firms like Bartlit Beck, Kirkland & Ellis and Seyfarth Shaw, it certainly validated the leap we took to make alternative fee arrangements mainstream.

 - Budget certainty is imperative.
-Clients now are demanding it.
-Don't they deserve it?
+Clients not only demand it, they deserve it.

 - Discounting an hourly rate is not an alternative fee.